Confession: I used to think coleslaw was just… filler. The obligatory scoop on the plate that nobody actually eats.

 Taste the dressing and season with salt and pepper to your preference, keeping in mind it will meld with the vegetables.

-Step 3: Combine and Chill
+Step 3: Toss and Refrigerate

 - vegetables from Step 1